torcellite/Android-Application-Translation/README.md

 #####Contributions

-If you'd like to contribute to the project, feel free to fork the project make your changes and commit it to a separate branch and then perform a pull request.
+If you'd like to contribute to the project, feel free to fork the project make your changes, commit them to a separate branch and then perform a pull request.

 #####Licensing
 The project is licensed under the MIT License.